Courtney B. Vance: Career

-1980s: Early work
+1985–1999: Broadway debut and early roles

 In 1985, Vance started his acting career on the stage as Cory in the Yale Repertory Theatre production of August Wilson's Pulitzer Prize-winning and Tony Award for Best Play-winning play Fences.
-From 1987 to 1988, Vance continued the role on Broadway opposite James Earl Jones where he won a Clarence Derwent Award for his performance.
-He was also nominated for Tony Award for Best Featured Actor in a Play for his role.
+From 1987 to 1988, Vance continued the role on Broadway opposite James Earl Jones where he won a Clarence Derwent Award and the Theatre World Award for his performance.
+He was also nominated for his first Tony Award for Best Featured Actor in a Play for his role.
 Vance's film debut was in 1987 American war film, Hamburger Hill about the 1969 assault during the Vietnam War.

-1990s: Broadway and film roles
+During this time he had small roles in the CBS television film First Affair (1983), and the ABC drama Thirtysomething (1989), and Law & Order (1990).
+Vance played Thami Mbikwarna in the Athol Fugard play My Children!
+My Africa! at the New York Theatre Workshop from 1989 to 1990.
 In 1991, Vance returned to Broadway playing Paul in John Guare's Six Degrees of Separation.
-He acted alongside John Cunningham and Stockard Channing.
-He was nominated for Tony Award for Best Actor in a Play for his performance at the 45th Tony Awards.
+Vance played Paul, replacing James McDaniel who originated the role in the 1990 Off-Broadway production.
+Vance acted alongside John Cunningham and Stockard Channing.
+He was nominated for the Tony Award for Best Actor in a Play for his performance at the 45th Tony Awards.

 Throughout the 1990s, Vance continued acting in a variety of feature films such as The Hunt for Red October (1990), and The Adventures of Huck Finn (1993).
 In 1995, Vance played Black Panther Bobby Seale in the Melvin and Mario Van Peebles docudrama Panther.
-That same year, he also appeared in The Last Supper and Dangerous Minds.
-He also worked with acclaimed directors such as Robert Altman in Cookie's Fortune, Penny Marshall in The Preacher's Wife, and Clint Eastwood in Space Cowboys.
+That same year, he also appeared in The Last Supper, Dangerous Minds, and the HBO film The Tuskegee Airmen.
+He also worked with acclaimed directors such as Penny Marshall in The Preacher's Wife (1996), Robert Altman in Cookie's Fortune (1999), and Clint Eastwood in Space Cowboys (2000).
 During the 1990s, Vance guest-starred in numerous television shows including Law & Order, Picket Fences, and Thirtysomething.
-He also starred in made-for-television films such as Sidney Lumet's 12 Angry Men, in which he played the Foreman and acted alongside Ossie Davis, George C. Scott, Jack Lemmon, Hume Cronyn, and James Gandolfini.
+In 1998 he acted in the Showtime television film Blind Faith he played John Williams.
+Vance earned critical acclaim with Janet Maslin of The New York Times describing his performance as "first rate".
+He went on to receive a nomination for the Independent Spirit Award for Best Male Lead.
+He also starred in made-for-television films such as William Friedkin's 12 Angry Men (1997), in which he played the Foreman and acted alongside Ossie Davis, George C. Scott, Jack Lemmon, Hume Cronyn, and James Gandolfini.
 In 1999, Vance also starred in and co-produced the romantic comedy Love and Action in Chicago.